martinglass/M5Stack-6060PUSH-for-Core2-and-Core/README.md

 * which converts the 9V-24V power supply and serial communication signal lines for the 6060Push to 5V/3.3V for the Core2/Core.
 * There are no instructions nor schematics for this small ancillary PCB board, but it is fairly obvious how it is supposed to be wired in
 * (it's on the corner of the PCB, between the M-Bus and the RS485 connector).
-* But this won't work with the Core2, as the ancillary PCB board doesn'tfit with the Core2.
+* But this won't work with the Core2, as the ancillary PCB board doesn't fit with the Core2.
 *
-* First, the haptic motor in the Core2 obstructs the ancilliary board.
+* First, the haptic motor in the Core2 obstructs the ancillary board.
 * Secondly, because the motor has a metal case, there is a risk of shorting the 9V-24V power line with M-Bus pins 16 and 17.
 *
-* In order to use the PLC Proto Mobule, you need to connect the ancilliary board by wire, and keep it away from the M-Bus connector.
+* In order to use the PLC Proto Mobule, you need to connect the ancillary board by wire, and keep it away from the M-Bus connector.
 *
 * As mentioned, you'll need to wire up pins 16 and 17 on the PLC Proto Module ancillary board to the Core2 M-bus.
 * You'll also need to wire that connects GND between the ancillary board and the Core2 (you can use the M-Bus GND pin or any other GND pin).